nudgelang/liath-rs/README.md

 print(results)
 ```

-## Configuration
+## ⚙️ Configuration

-You can configure various aspects of the database by modifying the `config.toml` file (create one if it doesn't exist):
+Create a `config.toml` file to customize your setup:

 ```toml
 [database]